maxpinas/thesocialclub/client/public/data/brand_the-social-hub.md

 Guests appreciate:
 - **Comfortable beds** - "Comfy bed" mentioned frequently
-- **Modern design** - "Hotel moderno" and contemporary aesthetics
+- **Modern design** - "Modern hotel" and contemporary aesthetics
 - **Functional layout** - "Small but functional"
 - **Cleanliness** - "Clean and modern rooms/facilities"
-- **Good soundproofing** - "Insonorizada" (soundproofed)
+- **Good soundproofing** - "Well-insulated" (soundproofed)

 **Representative Quotes:**
-- "Habitación grande, insonorizada...
+- "Large room, well soundproofed...
 Comfy bed.
 Everything we needed in the room."
 - "Decent sized room overlooking the courtyard.
 Comfy bed."
-- "Zimmer war klein, aber funktional eingerichtet.
-Das Bett bequem."
+- "Room was small but functionally furnished.
+The bed was comfortable."

 ### Room Challenges

 **Negative mentions (n=30)** focus on:
 - **Small room size** - Some guests find rooms too compact, especially for longer stays
-- **Bathroom size** - "Bad ist ebenfalls klein" (bathroom is also small)
+- **Bathroom size** - "Bathroom is also small" (bathroom is also small)
 - **Noise from corridors** - Occasional complaints about hallway noise
 - **Ventilation/climate control** - Some issues with air circulation